rasagy/The10Books/list-dump.md

 9. Currency Wars: The Making of the Next Global Crisis – James Rickards
 10. The One Minute Manager - Kenneth H. Blanchard

+###Arnab Chakravarty
+1. The Snow Queen: Hans Christian Andersen.
+The most important book in my life.
+2. Foundation: Isaac Asimov.
+The greatest sci-fi series ever.
+It's so good that Hollywood still doesn't know how to make a movie on it.
+3. Timeline: Michael Crichton.
+Crichton started my fascination with all things technology and its unintended consequences which ended up as a leitmotif of my life.
+4. Hitchhiker's Guide to Galaxy: Douglas Adams.
+Marvin is my personal hero.
+5. The Odyssey and the other Greek Myths: The book which gave me a moral and ethical framework to mold my life around.
+(While I debated putting up the Mahabharata here, I have to confess there are big parts about it which I still don't understand)
+6. One hundred years of solitude: The gateway to the magic realists which led me through Calvino and ended up at Borges.
+And I never left.
+7. Watchmen: The greatest superhero graphic novel.
+If you disagree, you are wrong.
+8. Harry Potter: I grew up with Potter.
+9. Lord of the Rings.
+10. Sherlock Holmes.
+The only male role model you need.

 ###Arvind Iyer
 1. Srimad Bhagavad Gita - Veda Vyasa
 2. The Prospects of Industrial Civilization - Russell